snaberino/Adlist/README.md

 # Blocklists for Technitium DNS

 I put this together to clean up my home network by blocking ads, trackers, and telemetry with [Technitium DNS Server](https://technitium.com/dns/).
-This repo contains a merged blocklist—either `merged_hosts.txt` or split into parts like `merged_hosts_part1.txt`, `merged_hosts_part2.txt`, etc.—designed to make your internet cleaner and more private.
+This repo contains a merged blocklist—either `merged.hosts` and `merged.domains` or split into parts like `merged_hosts_part1.txt`, `merged_hosts_part2.txt`, etc.—designed to make your internet cleaner and more private.